What is in this leaflet

 If you are over 65 years of age you may have an increased chance of getting side effects.

 Ask your doctor to answer any questions you may have.
 Tell your doctor if you notice any of the following and they worry you:

 - headache, tiredness, drowsiness, weakness, or lack of energy

 - stomach upset, diarrhoea or constipation, weight gain

 - confusion, short-term memory loss, inability to concentrate

 Tell your doctor immediately if you notice any of the following:

-- dizziness, light-headedness (sometimes with fainting) especially on standing up, which may be due to low blood pressure
+- dizziness, lightheadedness or fainting especially on standing up, which may be due to low blood pressure.

 - tingling or "pins and needles"

 - coldness, burning, numbness or pain in the arms and/or legs